Stefany Ferrer Van Ginkel

 Stefany Ferrer Van Ginkel (born 17 October 1998) is a professional footballer who plays as a midfielder.

 Early life

 Born in Campo Grande, Brazil, Ferrer Van Ginkel was one of three sisters and was placed in an orphanage at the age of three; all three sisters were eventually adopted by a Spanish family and moved to a village outside Barcelona, Spain.

 Ferrer Van Ginkel played youth soccer for C.F.S.
 Sant Boi, CF Igualada, and Fundació Esportiva Vilafranca.
 After her college career in the United States, Ferrer Van Ginkel appeared in Ultimate Goal, a British reality competition series on BT Sport.

 College career

 Ferrer Van Ginkel played American collegiate soccer for the West Virginia Mountaineers.

 Club career

 RCD Espanyol

-Ferrer Van Ginkel helped RCD Espanyol gain promotion.
+Ferrer Van Ginkel helped RCD Espanyol gain promotion to the second tier of Spanish women's soccer.

 Tigres UANL

 Ferrer Van Ginkel signed for Mexican club Tigres UANL in June 2021; she was the club's first foreign player.